lshtm-gigs/gigs/paper/paper.md

 ---
 title: |
-  'gigs: Assess Fetal, Newborn, and Child Growth with International Standards in R'
+  'gigs: A package for standardising fetal, neonatal, and child growth assessment'
 tags:
   - R
   - intergrowth